1 Nature is maximally efficient

 Summary.Tangle shapes determine the fundamental constants.

 More to ponder.Average tangle shape is determined by tight tangle shape.
-No non-trivial tight shape is yet known analytically.
+But no non-trivial tight tangle shape is yet known analytically.

 There is no multiverse.